declare-lab/identifiable-transformers/README.md

 * decrease the size of key vector,
 * increase the size of value vector and perform the addition of head outputs.

 *Our paper:* _R.
 Bhardwaj, ‪N. Majumder, S. Poria, E. Hovy.
 More Identifiable yet Equally Performant Transformers for Text Classification.
-ACL 2021._
+ACL 2021._ (the latest version is available [here](https://arxiv.org/abs/2106.01269).)

 ### Simple python setup
 * I have tried on Python 3.9.2,